Ali Mohsenzadeh: Zob Ahan

 He joined Zob Ahan in January 2013.
 He made his debut as a starter against Gahar.

 Naft Tehran

-In summer 2013, he signed with Naft Tehran until 2017.
-He was the 3rd choice in first team after Alireza Beiranvand and Sosha Makani during first mid-season.
-He also played with U21s in 2013–14 season.
-After Sosha Makani's departure in winter 2014 and joining of Vahid Sheikhveisi nothing changed for him and he continued as 3rd Keeper with Naft Tehran.
-During the time he was under contract with Naft Tehran, he failed in making any official appearances.
+In the summer of 2013, he signed with Naft Tehran until 2017.
+He was the 3rd choice in the first team after Alireza Beiranvand and Sosha Makani during first mid-season.
+He also played with U21s in the 2013–14 season.
+After Sosha Makani's departure in the winter of 2014 and the joining of Vahid Sheikhveisi nothing changed for him and he continued as 3rd Keeper with Naft Tehran.
+When he was under contract with Naft Tehran, he failed to make any official appearances.

 Khouneh Be Khouneh

-In summer 2015, he joined to Khouneh Be Khouneh for the season on loan from Naft Tehran.
-Like the time in Naft Tehran, he failed in making official appearance.
+In the summer of 2015, he joined Khouneh Be Khouneh for the season on loan from Naft Tehran.
+Like in Naft Tehran, he failed to make an official appearance.
 He was the 3rd choice after Mohammad Hossein Naeiji and Sirous Sangchouli.
-In winter 2016, Khouneh Be Khouneh canceled his loan contract and he returned to Naft Tehran.
+In the winter of 2016, Khouneh Be Khouneh canceled his loan contract and he returned to Naft Tehran.